kukuu/management-consultancy/README.md

 co-facilitating development community of practice, appraisals & Performance Management, organising recognition awards and socials, and finally stays far away to let them problem-solve on their own.

+## DORA

+_DevOps Research Assessment_

+The primary goal of DORA is to help organizations understand and improve their DevOps capabilities through evidence-based research and data-driven insights

+DORA provides valuable benchmarks and best practices for seeking and optimising DevOps initiatives.

+Key Metrics
+Lead Time: The time it takes to convert a customer request or idea into a production-ready feature or service.

+Deployment Frequency: The frequency at which an organization deploys changes or releases to production.

+Change Failure Rate: The percentage of changes or releases that result in failure or negatively impact the system's stability.

+Time to Restore Service: The time it takes to recover from a service disruption or failure and restore normal operations.

 ##  Related resources
 https://github.com/kukuu/AGILITY/blob/master/manage-sprint-backlog-effectively.md